-As we traveled into the interior we found massive provinces the size of nations like France, Germany and Spain with only a handful of trained pastors.
+As we traveled into the interior, we found massive provinces the size of nations like France, Germany, and Spain with only a handful of trained pastors.
 They had no access to Bible school training.
-Initially we held leadership conferences to gather and encourage those who had survived the years of war and to assess their need for training.
+Initially we held leadership conferences to gather and encourage those who had survived the years of war, and assess their need for training.
 They came by the hundreds, some walking for weeks to attend.
-Their pleas for help―for accessible Bible school training rang in our ears and moved our hearts.
+Their pleas for help―for accessible Bible school training―rang in our ears and moved our hearts.
 Something had to be done.

-We immediately started planning for the launch of a nationwide training initiative to bring Bible school training to those who needed it most.
-We assembled a team of national church leaders in each province to tackle the administrative and logistical challenges of running such a large-scale operation in a country the size of most of Western Europe with virtually no infrastructure.
+We immediately began to plan for the launch of a nationwide training initiative to bring Bible school training to those who needed it most.
+We quickly assembled a team of national church leaders in each province to tackle the administrative and logistical challenges of running such a large-scale operation in a country the size of most of Western Europe with virtually no infrastructure.

-When we started the Bible school extension in Kindu in 2007, many students walked great distances to come for training, including Pastor Emmanuel (pictured below), who walked for three days.
-Some walked for two weeks.
+When we started the Bible school extension in Kindu in 2007, many students walked great distances to come for training, including Pastor Banampona (pictured here), who walked for three days.
+Some walked for two weeks to attend.
 As classes began we quickly discovered that they had no Bibles.
-They told us that rebel soldiers were systematically destroying Bibles during the years of war.
-In that class of more than 80 students, Pastor Emmanuel was the only one who had a Bible—the same battered New Testament he had buried in the jungle 10 years earlier to keep it from being destroyed by rebels.
+They told us that rebel soldiers had been systematically destroying Bibles during the years of war.
+In that class of more than 80 students, Pastor Banampona was the only one who had a Bible—a battered New Testament he had buried in the jungle 10 years earlier to keep it from being destroyed by rebels.

-Because of the generous support of our partners in the states, Pastor Emmanuel not only received a new Bible, but, like many other students, he was given boxes of Bibles to take back to his village.
+Because of the generous support of our partners in the States, Pastor Banampona not only received a new Bible, like many other students, he was given several boxes of Bibles to take back to his village.
 We provided students with bicycles for Bible distribution in their villages and a means of transportation to make the long journey back and forth for training.
-For three years Pastor Emmanuel proudly served as the president of his class.
+For three years Pastor Banampona proudly served as the president of his class.
 When he graduated in 2009, he said to his class, "With this training we are equipped like never before to take the gospel to the furthest reaching corners of our province."